 Pants are an essential part of a safari outfit for women.
 One pair of women’s safari pants is excellent; however, two safari pants for women ensure that you won’t have to do any washing on your trip.

 I’ve had the prAna Halle pants for three years without issue.
-It’s almost impossible to stain them, they roll up into capris when it’s hot, and they are water-resistant.
+It’s almost impossible to stain them, and they are water-resistant.
+Plus, they roll up into capris when it’s hot.
 They look pretty decent, too, especially when you pair them with a linen shirt.

 prAna Women’s Halle Pant